 4. Did drivers behave well?
-6. What did you do to make your ride safer? ☐ Yes ☐ Some problems, drivers: ☐ Drove too fast ☐ Passed me too close ☐ Did not signal ☐ Harassed me ☐ Cut me off ☐ Ran red lights or stop sign ☐ Other problems: ☐ Overall Driver Rating: (circle one) 1 2 3 4 5 6 Your behavior contributes to the bikeability of your community.
-Check all that apply: Wore a bicycle helmet Obeyed traffic signal and signs Rode in a straight line (didn't weave) Signaled my turns Rode with (not against) traffic Used lights, if riding at night Wore reflective and/or retroreflective materials and bright clothing Was courteous to other travelers (motorists, skaters, pedestrians, etc.) 5.
+6. What did you do to make your ride safer? ☐ Good ☐ Some problems, drivers: ☐ Drove too fast ☐ Passed me too close ☐ Did not signal ☐ Harassed me ☐ Cut me off ☐ Ran red lights or stop sign Other problems: ☐ Overall Driver Rating: (circle one) 1 2 3 4 5 6 Your behavior contributes to the bikeability of your community.
+Check all that apply: Wore a bicycle helmet Obeyed traffic signal and signs Rode in a straight line (didn't weave) Signaled my turns Rode with (not against) traffic Used lights, if riding at night Wore reflective and/or retroreflective materials and bright clothing Was courteous to other travelers (motorist, skaters, pedestrians, etc.) 5.
 Was it easy for you to use your bike?
-7. Tell us a little about yourself. ☐ Yes ☐ Some problems: ☐ No maps, signs, or road markings to help me find my way ☐ No safe or secure place to leave my bicycle at my destination ☐ No way to take my bicycle with me on the bus or train ☐ Scary dogs ☐ Hard to find a direct route I liked ☐ Route was too hilly ☐ Other problems: ☐ Overall Intersection Rating: (circle one) In good weather months, about how many days a month do you ride your bike?
+7. Tell us a little about yourself. ☐ Good ☐ Some problems: ☐ No maps, signs, or road markings to help me find my way ☐ No safe or secure place to leave my bicycle at my destination ☐ No way to take my bicycle with me on the bus or train ☐ Scary dogs ☐ Hard to find a direct route I liked ☐ Route was too hilly Other problems: ☐ Overall Intersection Rating: (circle one) 1 2 3 4 5 6 In good weather months, about how many days a month do you ride your bike?
 Never Occasionally (one or two) Frequently (5-10) Most (more than 15) Every day Which of these phrases best describes you?
-An advanced, confident rider who is comfortable riding in most traffic situations An intermediate rider but comfortable riding in most traffic situations An intermediate rider who is not really comfortable riding in most traffic situations 1 2 3 4 5 6 A beginner rider who prefers to stick to the bike path or trail How does your community rate?
+An advanced, confident rider who is comfortable riding in most traffic situations An intermediate rider who is not really comfortable riding in most traffic situations A beginner rider who prefers to stick to the bike path or trail How does your community rate?
 Add up your ratings and decide.
-(Questions 6 and 7 do not contribute to your community's score) Total: 1 26-30 Celebrate!
+(Questions 6 and 7 do not contribute to your community's score) 1 26-30 Celebrate!
 You live in a bicycle-friendly community.
 2 21-25 Your community is pretty good, but there's always room for improvement.
-Did you find something that needs to be changed?
-On the next page, you'll find suggestions for improving the bikeability of your community based on the problems you identified.
+3. 16-20 Conditions for riding are okay, but Did you find something that needs to be changed On the next page, you'll find suggestions for improving the bikeability of your community based on the problems you identified.
 Take a look at both the short- and long-term solutions and commit to seeing at least one of each through to the end.
 If you don't, then who will?
 During your bike ride, how did you feel physically?
 Could you go as far or as fast as you wanted to?
-Were you short of breath, tired, or were your muscles sore?
-The next page also has some suggestions to improve the enjoyment of your ride.
+Were you short of breath, fired, or were your muscles sore?
+The next page also has some not ideal.
+Plenty of opportunity armor and Christmas tree lights the newspaper right away.